Old Town and Baroque Churches by Dietzenhofer, Asam, Carlone, & Zimmermann

 Baroque churches by Dietzenhofer, Asam, Carlone, & Zimmermann and a romantic old town are the major sights to see in Amberg in the Oberpfalz (Upper Palatinate), Germany.

 Amberg in the Oberpfalz (Upper Palatinate) in northern Bavaria in Germany is an interesting old town with a colorful history and some astonishing Baroque masterpieces by amongst others Wolfgang Dietzenhofer, Cosmas Damien Asam, Giovanni Battista Carlone, and Johann Baptist Zimmermann.
-The town was once the capital of the Wittelsbach-ruled Oberpfalz and during the seventeenth century became a bastion of the counter reformation – the result are some stunning Baroque and Rococo works in what is today a small town far removed from the political, cultural, and economic arteries of the modern world.
+The town was once the capital of the Wittelsbach-ruled Oberpfalz and during the seventeenth century became a bastion of the counter-reformation – the results are some stunning Baroque and Rococo works in what is today a small town far removed from the political, cultural, and economic arteries of the modern world.

 A Short Overview of Amberg’s History

 Amberg’s written history goes back to 1034 although settlements existed here already in Carolingian times.
-During the Middle Ages, Amberg grew rich due to mining of iron ore in the region.
+During the Middle Ages, Amberg grew rich due to the mining of iron ore in the region.

-From 1294, Amberg was ruled by the Wittelsbach family and long served as capital of Oberpfalz (Upper Palatinate), although the dukes generally preferred to rule from their magnificent castle in Heidelberg in the (Rhine) Palatinate.
+From 1294, Amberg was ruled by the Wittelsbach family and long served as the capital of Oberpfalz (Upper Palatinate), although the dukes generally preferred to rule from their magnificent castle in Heidelberg in the (Rhine) Palatinate.